Skip to content

 • A real email address: send and receive email, manage threads, search inboxes

-• A real phone number: make and receive calls with real-time audio streaming, plus SMS/MMS
+• A real phone number (optional): make and receive calls with real-time audio streaming, plus SMS/MMS

 • Filtering: whitelist and blacklist rules on each mailbox and phone number